inaimathi/langnostic/drafts/3d-printing-field-report.md

 ## Other

 Powder Bed Fusion, Binder jetting, directed energy deposition, sheet lamination and some more specialized techniques.
-Some of these are sintering processes and therefore still _technically_ "Fused Deposition Modeling" with different materials.
-Some are weird industrial processes that are either impossible or merely prohibitive at the hobbyist level, none of them are particularly interesting to me, and that seems to be more or less arbitrary (although, paranthetically, it seems like my interest is correlated with how easily I can get something running on my workbench or at the office so make of that what you will).
+Some of these are sintering processes and therefore still _technically_ "Fused Deposition Modeling" but weird.
+Some are industrial processes that are either impossible or merely prohibitive at the hobbyist level, none of them are particularly interesting to me, and that seems to be more or less arbitrary.

 Moving on.